everton-tenorio/everton-tenorio/README.md

-Hello world 🤙🏽

-Working as a Tech Professional since 2018, primarily in IT Infrastructure.
-In 2021, I leveled up my career as a Junior Developer, diving into projects that included web scraping, data analysis, and APIs.
+This is a selection of projects from my portfolio.
+I specialize in tasks that involve web scraping, data analysis, security and APIs, with Python as my flagship language.

-I've been doing backend work, and occasionally dabbling in frontend too, involved in the whole software life cycle following DevOps principles with a focus on security best practices.
+I work in backend development, and occasionally in frontend as well, following DevOps principles and emphasizing security practices.

 <p align="left">